-Meet MOOCs: These Online Certifications Will Help You With Your Soft Skills
+5 Online Certifications That Will Help You Develop Your Soft Skills

-The acronym might sound like the name of your aunt’s old dachshund, but MOOCs (massive open online courses) are having a huge impact on continuous learning.
+The acronym kind of sounds like the name of your aunt’s old dachshund, but MOOCs (massive open online courses) are having a huge impact on continuous learning.

-Right now, you can register for a course in computer science from the Massachusetts Institute of Technology or in a philosophy course from Harvard University.
-You can also enroll in classes about video games and sock knitting — all for free.
+Right now, you can register for a course in computer science from Princeton University or a philosophy course from the University of Pennsylvania.
+You can also enroll in classes about video games and felting — and they’re all free.
 Yeah, really.

 The right MOOCs can lend your career a competitive edge — but where should you start?